dniel/blogr-pve/doc/setup_jenkins.md

 It will update all servers every two hours, regardless if the puppet scripts has any changes or not.

 ![The Puppet Apply pipeline](blogr-pve-job.png)

+The UI in the screenshots are from the really nice looking [Blue Ocean](https://jenkins.io/projects/blueocean/)